jscheuble/game-of-life/README.md

 ## Future Features

-- Plans to implement useMediaQuery hook to make grid responsive and accessible for screens 700px and under
+- Implement useMediaQuery hook to make grid responsive and accessible for screens 700px and under
-- Plans to create a dropdown where users can select from various preselected grid patterns
+- Create a dropdown where users can select from various preselected grid patterns
-- Plans to incorporate more color into the simulation, potentially an animated gradient or randomly generated colors for each individual cell.
+- Incorporate more color into the simulation, potentially an animated gradient or randomly generated colors for each individual cell.